actoron/jadex/docs/getting-started/getting-started.md

 In this lesson you will set up an initial eclipse environment that can be used to develop applications using locally available Jadex libraries (e.g. from a downloaded Jadex distribution).
 Please follow the instructions carefully and compare your setup to the screenshots to verify that everything went fine.

-(This kind of setup is only recommended, if the all of previous options are not possible.
+(This kind of setup is only recommended, if all of previous options are not possible.
 Not only are more manual steps needed.
 The setup also has some drawbacks:
 a) the source code of the Jadex libraries needs to attached manually, if needed, and